RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's also possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.

 Also on first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the application settings at their default values.
 Following this, a file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
-This file contains the game system definitions including which emulator to use per platform, and it can be customized if needed.
-The customized version needs to be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
-You can find information on how to customize the systems configuration file in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.
+This file contains the game system definitions including which emulator to use per platform.
+The systems configuration file can be customized, as described in the next section.

 There's an application log file created in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
 Starting ES-DE with the --debug flag provides even more detailed information.